ottawavalleysage/ovsage-20190814/README.md

 You will:
 - Create the basic infrastructure for your new container
-- Author a suitable Docker Compose file (jind of an advanced Dockerfile)
+- Author a suitable Docker Compose file (kind of an advanced Dockerfile)
 - Install and configure the lightweight Git service Gitea.
 - Deploy the Gitea server using Docker be using the PostgreSQL database and Traefik Reverse proxy.